What does Trump’s push for peace in Ukraine mean for China?

 China has welcomed what had been an unexpectedly warm start to the second round of a Trump administration, with the US leader repeatedly expressing positive views about Chinese leader Xi Jinping and the potential for cooperation between the two.

 Officials in Beijing had also likely been hoping that Trump’s upending of US foreign policy would weaken American alliances in Asia.
-China has bristled at a tightening of relationships between the US and partners like Japan, South Korea and the Philippines under former President Joe Biden.
+China has bristled at a tightening of relationships between the US and partners such as Japan, South Korea and the Philippines under former President Joe Biden.

 Now, it’s clear they’ll be watching closely how the US may adjust its posture and its focus in a region where Beijing hopes to expand its influence and assert its claims over the South China Sea and the self-ruling democracy of Taiwan.

-They’re also likely to have another pressing concern: whether Trump’s overtures to Putin will pull Moscow – a critical ally for China’s Xi in his rivalry with the West – away from Beijing and toward Washington.
+They’re also likely to have another pressing concern: whether Trump’s overtures to Russian President Vladimir Putin will pull Moscow – a critical ally for Xi in his rivalry with the West – away from Beijing and toward Washington.

+China’s Foreign Ministry on Thursday said it “welcomes the strengthening of communication and dialogue” between the US and Russia.

+“China supports all efforts conducive to a peaceful resolution of the crisis and will continue to maintain communication with all relevant parties, playing a constructive role in promoting the political resolution of the crisis,” ministry spokesperson Guo Jiakun said in a regular press briefing.

 Xi and Putin memorably declared a “no limits” partnership days before Russian tanks rolled over the border to Ukraine.
 The two have continued to tighten ties during the war, with China emerging as a key economic lifeline for Russia, including through the provision of dual-use goods that NATO leaders said were powering Russia’s defense industrial complex.
 Beijing has defended that as normal trade.

-The relationship has long been prefaced on the two leaders’ shared distain for NATO and US alliances more broadly.
+The relationship has long been predicated on the two leaders’ shared disdain for NATO and US alliances more broadly.
 Putin and Xi have worked in tandem to build out non-Western international groupings, while ramping up joint military drills and supporting one another in forums like the United Nations.

 That means a warming of Putin’s ties with Washington could have a far-reaching impact on China’s ability to push back against pressure from the US and advance Xi’s vision for an alternative to an America-led world order.